 Publish your own content

 One of my favorite parts of LinkedIn is the publishing platform.
 It’s basically a blogging platform that has the SEO power of LinkedIn behind it.
-I use it twice a week to publish my own content.
+I use blogging with LinkedIn twice a week to publish my own content.
 It gives me a chance to reach and be seen by top level execs and professionals connected to me.
 It gives me leads and the opportunity for partnerships and interviewees for my podcast.

 It’s quick and easy to use.
 But just like blogging you’ll need to be consistent and persistent to realize any success with LinkedIn Publisher.